Refined topological vertex for a 5D $Sp(N)$ gauge theory with antisymmetric matter: Instanton partition functions

-In this section, we perform the topological vertex method to get the refined Nekrasov partition function for $Sp(2)$ theory with one antisymmetric hypermultiplet and $N_f$ flavors ($Sp(2)+1 \mAS + N_f \mF$).
+In this section, we use the topological vertex method to obtain the refined Nekrasov partition function for $Sp(2)$ theory with one antisymmetric hypermultiplet and $N_f$ flavors ($Sp(2)+1 \mAS + N_f \mF$).
 As the corresponding 5-brane web diagrams are of non-toric, we properly apply the unHiggsing and $T_2$-tuning procedure discussed in section \ref{sec:TVT2}.